 This view could not yield much because there was too little direct overlap among the three extant sources.
 Later, but on the same historical assumption, there were similar attempts to find the real Socrates by identifying views that showed progress beyond extant presocratic views, e.g., those of Heraclitus and Parmenides, the Pythagoreans, Xenophanes, and Anaxagoras.

-- The real Socrates is the one who claims no wisdom but exercises his skill at seeking understanding, thus the one depicted in dialogues that end inconclusively (i.e., in aporia — literally, without resources), without a clear indication of how the initial questions should be answered or even what the next step in the discussion should be.
+- The real Socrates is the one who claims no wisdom but exercises his skill at seeking understanding, thus the one depicted in dialogues that end inconclusively or at an impasse (i.e., in aporia — literally, without resources), without a clear indication of how the initial questions should be answered or even what the next step in the discussion should be.

 At first, this seemed to promise that the real Socrates was described in such dialogues as Charmides, Laches, Lysis, and Euthyphro.
 Over time, however, positive doctrines were identified in all of the ones that had at first seemed aporetic, despite their inconclusive ends.
 Also, it was problematic that significant dialogues such as Crito and Apology which seemed, at least to some scholars, to be historically plausible, were omitted under this criterion.
-What is more, the evidence that Socrates claimed no wisdom was in Plato, whereas Xenophon's Socrates seemed wise about many things.
+What is more, Theaetetus, often cited as ushering in the late Statesman and Sophist, ends in aporia.

 - The real Socrates is the one who appears in Plato’s earliest dialogues.

-- The real Socrates is the one who turns from the presocratic interest in nature to ethics, and has no theory of separate forms (based on Aristotle, Metaphysics 987b1-6).
+- The real Socrates is the one who turns from the presocratic interest in nature to ethics, and has no theory of separate forms (loosely based on Aristotle, Metaphysics 987b1–6).

-Apart from the problem of Aristotle's unreliable record as a historian of philosophy, the further difficulty arises that forms appear to be implicit even in the dialogues that, by all other criteria, would be considered early (e.g., Euthyphro, cf. Allen 1971).
+The difficulty arises that forms appear to be implicit even in the dialogues that, by all other criteria, would be considered early (e.g., Euthyphro, cf. Allen 1971).
 In addition, when specific ethical issues later came to be identified, the old difficulties of (c2) reappeared with respect to the views taken to be those of Socrates.
-Some scholars have been reluctant to concede that Socrates (unbeknownst to Aristotle) toyed with forms as a young man and that, even then, forms may not have been novel but a clever step that more than one philosopher took to overcome Parmenidean problems with motion and change (Parmenides 130b).
+Some scholars have been reluctant to concede that Socrates toyed with forms as a young man and that, even then, forms may not have been novel but a clever step that more than one philosopher took to overcome Parmenidean problems with motion and change (Parmenides 130b).